realodix/assert-dev/README.md

-`int`       | Check whether a variable is of type integer or not `float`     | Check whether a variable is of type float or not `string`    | Check whether a variable is of type string or not `numeric`   | Check whether a variable is a number or a numeric string, or not `scalar`    | Check whether a variable is a scalar or not `null`      | Check whether a variable is NULL or not
+`int`       | Check whether a variable is of type integer or not `float`     | Check whether a variable is of type float or not `string`    | Check whether a variable is of type string or not `non-empty-string` | Check whether a variable is of type string, and not empty `numeric`   | Check whether a variable is a number or a numeric string, or not `scalar`    | Check whether a variable is a scalar or not `null`      | Check whether a variable is NULL or not